maxzheng/workspace-tools/README.rst

 To get started
 ---------------
+* Install with: pip install workspace-tools
-* Optionally setup workspace environment, run "ws setup -h" for options.
+* Optionally setup workspace environment/shortcuts, run "wst setup -h" for options.
-    - "ws setup -a" is recommended. :)
+    - "wst setup -a" is recommended. :)
-* To checkout a product, run: ws checkout <git or svn repository url> [<url2> ...]
+* To checkout a product, run: wst checkout <git or svn repository url> [<url2> ...]
     - Product that use svn is checked out with git-svn
 * All commands are named appropriately for what they do, but see its --help for additional info.